DaemonLife/sway_fedora_lenovo/README.md

 # GNOME and SWAY setup for Fedora 34

-After install add all config from this repository to your folders.
+After install add all configs from this repository to your folders.
 Btw I use Lenovo Ideapad 5 15are05.

 # GNOME Post installing
 Let's make the dnf fast like lynx